kpcoleman/SpaDecon/README.md

 ![png](images/spadecon_workflow.png)

 ## SpaDecon Installation
-- SpaDecon installation requires a python version of at least 3.6.
+- SpaDecon installation requires a python version of 3.6 or 3.7.
 The version of python can be checked by:
 ```python
 import platform
 platform.python_version()